m3dwards/parity-website/content/offers/_index.md

 title = "How it works"
 # 1200x628 pixels and an aspect ratio of 1.91:1, less than 1MB otherwise will be rejected
-social_image = "social.png"
+social_image = "social.jpg"
-social_image_alt_text = "Learn how Parity works in 4 steps"
-description = "Learn how Parity works in 4 steps"
+social_image_alt_text = "Picture of Birmingham with the word offer overlayed" description = "Find what's available to buy in Parity from our members"

 +++